kubernetes/enhancements/keps/sig-node/4929-exec-action-timeout/README.md

 ###### What specific metrics should inform a rollback?

 No new metric is proposed for alpha.
-Operators can use existing pod event and kubelet log signals for lifecycle hook failures.
+Operators can use pod event and kubelet log signals for lifecycle hook failures.
+The implementation should ensure timeout failures are distinguishable from other lifecycle exec failures in those signals.
 If users see unexpected lifecycle hook timeout failures after enabling this feature, they can disable the feature gate or remove the field from affected workloads.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?